jrief/django-websocket-redis/docs/introduction.rst

 Otherwise you will see a decrease in overall performance, caused by too many context switches created by the scheduler of the operating system.

-Due to this workflow it is almost impossible to add support for long term connections, such as websockets, on top of the WSGI protocol specification.
+Due to this workflow, it is almost impossible to add support for long term connections, such as websockets, on top of the WSGI protocol specification.
 Therefore most websocket implementations go for another approach.
 The websocket connection is controlled by a service running side by side with the default application server.
 Here, a webserver with support for long term connections,